-- Try and avoid eating large or fatty meals before going to sleep.
+- Try to avoid eating large or fatty meals before going to sleep.

-Being overweight or obese can affect health in general and is especially the case with regards to our digestive system.
+Being overweight or obese can affect health in general and is especially the case concerning our digestive system.

-Drink water whilst exercising to replace any water lost and to remain hydrated.
-It is essential to do exercise that you enjoy, this will help you to stay motivated and interested.
+- Drink water whilst exercising to replace any water loss and to remain hydrated.
+It is essential to do exercises that you enjoy, this will help you to stay motivated and interested.
 You should also take some time off between activities and relax, allowing the body to recover and the muscles to recuperate.

 As well as killing harmful bacteria, many antibiotics can also kill the beneficial bacteria that work to keep our digestive system healthy.
 When we take antibiotics, up to 60% of the total amount of bacteria in our gut – both good and bad – can be killed.
 Sometimes this can result in diarrhoea or symptoms of irritable bowel syndrome.

 Sleeping better helps with digestion